JohnSobhy/NoteTopia/README.md

 # Notes - A simple and elegant note-taking app for Android

-Notes is an Android app that lets you create and manage notes with ease.
-You can add and delete notes, change the background color of a note, and sort notes by date, name or color, ascending or descending.
-Notes is written in Kotlin and uses modern Android technologies and best practices, such as:
+"Notes" is an Android app that lets you create and manage notes with ease.
+You can add, modify, and delete notes, Categorize notes with colors, and sort notes by date, name, or color, ascending or descending.
+There is also a Todo section for the users to have a to-do list for their daily tasks.
+"Notes" is written in Kotlin and follows the MVVM design pattern. it uses modern Android technologies and best practices, such as:

+- Jetpack Compose for declarative UI
 - Room database for local data storage
 - Dagger Hilt for dependency injection
+- Kotlin Flows and Coroutines for asynchronous operations
 - Clean architecture for separation of concerns
-- Coroutines for asynchronous operations
-- Jetpack Compose for declarative UI
 - Navigation component for navigation between screens
 - Material Design for a consistent and beautiful UI